QSOLKCB/GAMES/SUBSPACE/README.md

-# QSOL INERTIA ZERO 1.0
+# INERTIA ZERO 1.0

 **Offline Single-Player Inertia Arena**

 > Zero ping.
 No queue.
 No compromise.

-QSOL INERTIA ZERO is an independent browser-native reimplementation of the feel of classic 2D inertia arena combat, informed by public gameplay and protocol documentation.
+INERTIA ZERO is an independent browser-native reimplementation of the feel of classic 2D inertia arena combat, informed by public gameplay and protocol documentation.
 It was built for the experience that network latency used to deny: immediate ship response, readable projectile geometry, demanding energy management, and opponents that win through piloting rather than lag.

 It is deliberately **single-player only**.
 There is no networking code, login, telemetry, matchmaking, server, or multiplayer mode.